 6 Mistakes You SHOULD Avoid After Car Accident

-- Spend your time on reporting the incident to the police instead of the car insurance company within 24 hours after the accident happened.
+- Spend your time reporting the incident to the police instead of the car insurance company within 24 hours after the accident happened.

 - NEVER get away from an accident scene if you are involved in it.